 - Lidloc, a cup structure that folds and locks into an integrated lid.
 The design completely removes the need for a separate plastic lid and will re-invent how paperboard cups are produced, consumed and recycled.

-- Eco-barrier, a bio-based, recyclable and biodegradable paperboard with a special barrier treatment that is developed especially for food service use.
+- Eco-barrier, an innovative paperboard with a special barrier treatment that is developed especially for food service use.
 On top of the sustainability benefits, this product also offers efficiencies in printing and converting.

 - SkinCare 2.0 gift box, an award-winning cosmetic case in which fibre-based materials are used to replace plastic.

 As a responsible paperboard producer, we want to ensure that our paperboards are not only ecological but also safe to use.
 We operate according to the same high hygiene standards as the food industry so that our paperboards are safe even in direct contact with food, pharmaceuticals and children’s products.
 Our operations are audited regularly both internally and externally, and our products are tested to be safe by external laboratories.
 All our products are manufactured without fluorochemicals, and we do not accept any genetically modified raw materials or nanotechnology-based substances in our products.